awsdocs/aws-cpp-developer-guide/doc_source/examples-cloudwatch-use-alarm-actions.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+.. highlight:: cpp

 ###########################
 Using Alarm Actions in |CW|
 ###########################

 .. meta::
    :description: How to enable or disable Amazon Cloudwatch Alarm actions using the AWS SDK for C++.
-   :keywords: enable alarm actions, disable alarm actions, code examples, cloudwatch alarms
+   :keywords: cloudwatch alarms

 Using |cw| alarm actions, you can create alarms that perform actions such as automatically stopping, terminating, rebooting, or recovering |ec2| instances.